 - If not, what state will he/she reside in?

-complete and has been approved for hire.
+The candidate may not begin or continue working until the background check is complete and has been approved for hire.

 - The Employment Office will initiate the background screening process.
 The candidate will receive an email from CustomerSupport@hireright.com.
 The email subject line will read “Florida Atlantic University background verification”.
 The email notification will explain the background screening process and request specific information from the candidate.
 He/She must provide the required information before the check may proceed.
 On average, background investigations can take three (3) to five (5) business days from the date the applicant submits the request.
 However, completion dates can also be affected by response times from local jurisdictions.